rownd/wordpress/readme.txt

 your website, blog, or ecommerce site.

 Rownd integrates with the existing WordPress user management system, which means we're compatible with WooCommerce and many other
 WordPress addons!
+We'll also detect whether you have WooCommerce installed and provide options to customize your customer experience during the checkout process.

-Whether you're accepting user signups already or want to start, Rownd makes it ultra-simple to get visitors and customers up and running quickly.
+Whether you're accepting user signups already or want to start, Rownd makes it super-simple to get visitors and customers up and running quickly.
 Easily trigger our sign-in dialog by setting some HTML data attributes in your code or writing some simple Javascript and we'll handle getting your users verified and signed in using our unique, passwordless approach.